 Learning ACL on Your Own

-1. On the ACL website, the Support Center1 has some good Online Learning classes that walk you through basic concepts.
-The classes consist of reading, videos, examples, assignments, and quizzes to get your feet wet.
+1. On the ACL website, the Support Center1 has some good, FREE self-paced courses in ACL Academy. that walks you through basic concepts.
 Start with the ACL Analytics Foundations Online (this course used to be called ACL005 ACL Fundamentals: A Command Overview, which takes about 5 hours.
 Trust me, it will be a good investment of your time.